 Even the experts will tell you that blogging isn’t easy.
-Whether you’re a creative writer trying to get traction, or a small business owner crafting content as part of your marketing strategy, it’s easy to get bogged down by inertia, lack of inspiration, editing, and SEO needs.
+Whether you’re a creative writer trying to get traction, or a small business owner crafting content as part of your content marketing strategy, it’s easy to get bogged down by inertia, lack of inspiration, editing, and SEO needs.

-Writing for the internet is not like writing internal communications, for newspapers, or for your own experimental expression.
+Writing for the internet is not like writing internal communications, for newspapers, or your own experimental expression.
 Not only do you need to create engaging articles that draw in (and keep) readers, you need to outfit those articles with the correct keywords, formatting, and media to attract the attention of search engines as well.

-The 9 Best Writing Tools in 2019
+The 14 Best Writing Tools

 - CoSchedule’s Headline Analyzer